Bourbxn/petrol-prediction/README.md

 ## How to use?
 You can enter my [website](https://bourbxn-linear-project-app-z56a17.streamlit.app/) to predicted crude oil price.
 Input format is YYYY-MM-DD ex.
-2019-08-01 and press enter then show the result thath have predicted price and truly price.
+2024-08-01 and press enter then show the result thath have predicted crude oil price on selected day.

 ## Built With
 - [Jupyter](https://jupyter.org/) - An open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text